 Our planet is currently losing over 15 billion trees each year—that’s 56 acres of forest every minute!

 Earth Day Network’s Canopy Project plants trees to benefit local communities, increase habitat for species, and combat climate change.

-Check out the tree planting map below to view our reforestation projects.
+Check out the tree planting map above to view our reforestation projects.